Cell-induced densification and tether formation in fibrous extracellular matrices with biomimetic physics-informed neural networks: Introduction

-To address these limitations, we incorporate two priors suggested by cell-mediated mechanical remodelling of the fibrous collagen ECM.
-The first is a causal progression in which remodelling initiates in the pericellular region and propagates outward from the cell boundary.
-The second is the presence of an intrinsic microstructural interfacial length scale, which controls the thickness of transition layers and the emergence of microstructure and is commonly modeled through second-gradient regularization.
-We operationalize this near-to-far progression by embedding it into the numerical procedure via a progressive distance gate that activates the computational domain from near to far.
-In parallel, we introduce an uncertainty-quantification (UQ) indicator based on local deformation variability to localize regions that are prone to transition-layer formation and fine-scale patterns.
-Importantly, this UQ proxy can also serve as a computationally efficient surrogate for explicit second-derivative regularization, substantially reducing the overall cost.

-Building on these priors, we introduce biomimetic physics-informed neural networks (Bio-PINNs), an energy-based variational framework that minimizes a Deep Ritz objective with an adaptively updated collocation set.
-The adaptivity combines a causal distance gate with an uncertainty-driven retain-resample-release (R3) update that concentrates samples in microstructure bearing regions, using low discrepancy proposals \cite{daw2023r3,e2018deepritz,kharazmi2021vpinn}.
-The gate enters the objective as a spatial curriculum so that optimization resolves near-field interactions before expanding outward, which reduces propagation failure associated with spectral bias.
+Here we translate two physical cues from cell-mediated remodelling into the training procedure.
+First, remodelling begins in the pericellular region and propagates outward from the cell boundary, suggesting that learning should reveal the domain from near to far rather than all at once.
+Second, the relevant microstructures are organized around an intrinsic interfacial length scale, suggesting that collocation points should be concentrated near regions likely to develop transition layers and tethers.
+Guided by these cues, we develop biomimetic physics-informed neural networks (Bio-PINNs), an energy-based framework that couples a distance-gated near-to-far curriculum with an uncertainty-guided retain, resample, and release (R3) update using low-discrepancy proposals \cite{daw2023r3,e2018deepritz,kharazmi2021vpinn}.
+The gate prioritizes mechanically decisive near-field interactions before exposing the far field, while the adaptive sampler reallocates collocation effort towards evolving interfaces and tether-forming regions.

-We further characterize the resulting adaptive dynamics.
-We establish three structural properties, Retain, Resample, and Release, which characterize accumulation in informative regions, ensure non-emptiness with mandatory shell injection, and enforce a fixed sampling budget.
-These properties imply a quantitative near-to-far accumulation driven by the gating progression.
+We also analyse the resulting adaptive dynamics and establish structural properties for Retain, Resample, and Release, including persistent coverage under gate expansion and quantitative near-to-far accumulation.
+Figure~\ref{fig:overview-bio-pinns} summarizes the workflow.

-Across single-cell and multi-cell configurations that span multiple separations and regularization regimes, Bio-PINNs robustly recover sharp transition zones and capture both the onset and morphology of tether microstructures.
-Extensive parameter sweeps and ablation studies show consistent gains over ungated and non-adaptive baselines.
-Figure~\ref{fig:overview-bio-pinns} summarizes the training loop.
-A distance-gated near-to-far curriculum defines the active region, and an uncertainty proxy drives the retain-resample-release update that reallocates a fixed collocation budget toward interfacial regions and tether-prone zones.